Can I Get a Referral to a Cardiologist?

 Get a jump-start on healthy lifestyle changes

-The good news about cardiovascular disease is that it responds well to simple medications, as well as lifestyle factors like quitting smoking, taking up exercise, and making small dietary changes.
-Your doctor can help you begin this process as you wait to see a cardiologist.
+The good news about cardiovascular disease is that it responds well to simple medications, as well as lifestyle factors.
+Your cardiologist can help you begin this process.

 No additional payments

-The cost of your clinic visit is covered by the BC MSP, AHIP, OHIP, and other provincial health funding bodies.
+The cost of your clinic visit is covered by the BC Medical Services Plan and other provincial health funding bodies.

 Peace of mind